Community Achievement Awards

 Grace Jikotani

 Grace is a youth leader for Melton’s Fijian community who has ensured that their young people meet regularly and share their stories so that they can learn from each other, appreciate their culture, and become good role models to others in the City of Melton.
 She has led the BULA Meke youth group, an entertainment group that showcases the proud and rich culture through traditional Fijian dances.
-Grace has led the cultural group to represent the Fijian community at events such as Djerrwarrh festival, Dream Big festival, Harmony Day and other local community events in Melton.
+Grace has led the cultural group to represent the Fijian community at events such as Djerriwarrh festival, Dream Big festival, Harmony Day and other local community events in Melton.

 Ivanka Portelli